igops/wait-for-port/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/igops/wait-for-port?logo=docker)](https://hub.docker.com/r/igops/wait-for-port)

-A tiny (~3MB) netcat-driven docker image which continuously tries connecting to a specified TCP/IP endpoint.
+A tiny (~3MB) netcat-driven docker image which continuously tries connecting to a specified TCP/IP endpoint, and exits when the connection is established.
 Running it in the foreground allows blocking the execution of some context (e.g., deploy script), unless dependent services are up.

 ## Usage
 ```shell